bisqwit/crt-filter/README.md

 ![Mask](img/mask.png)

 Where red pixels are 1 for red channel, green pixels are 1 for green channel, and blue pixels are 1 for blue channel, and everything else for everyone is 0.

+The mask is generated procedurally from the cell parameters.

 ### Rescaling, part 4